sarayd/coding-challenge/README.md

 1. Clone this repo
 2. Run [`scripts/new_submission.sh`](scripts/new_submission.sh) to generate a directory for your submission
+3. `cd` into the working directory for your submission
-3. Place your challenge submissions for each question in the relevant sub-directory
+4. Place your challenge submissions for each question in the relevant sub-directory
-4. Add your code sample
+5. Add your code sample
-5. Run [`scripts/finalize_submission.sh`](scripts/finalize_submission.sh) to encrypt your submission, commit it, and push it to a new branch
+6. Run [`scripts/finalize_submission.sh`](scripts/finalize_submission.sh) to encrypt your submission, commit it, and push it to a new branch
-6. Email us and let us know you have submitted!
+7. Email us and let us know you have submitted!

 If you need up update your submission, please use [`amend_submission.sh`](scripts/amend_submission.sh).